0

 In order to install either Dryzone Damp-Proofing Cream or Dryrod Damp-Proofing Rods, it is necessary to drill holes in a continuous line along a horizontal mortar course.
 Care must be taken to ensure the correct position of the DPC is chosen and the proper technique is used for the type of wall that is being treated.

-Line of the DPC
+Line of DPC

 Where possible, the line of the DPC for external walls should be placed at least 150 mm above external ground level in order to minimise the risk of rain splash‐back from external hard surfaces bridging the DPC (see Figure 8).